fbpx

 Be honest, even if the news isn’t what they want to hear.

-They will not agree with your plans if they do not trust you in the first place.
-Stakeholders must never feel a loss of connection with the manager, team, or the company itself.
+They will not agree with your plans if they do not trust you.
+Stakeholders must never feel a loss of connection with the manager, team, or company itself.

-It’s better to ask for more time to look into something before committing yourself to an answer than simply providing the first response that comes to mind.
+It’s better to ask for more time to investigate something before committing to an answer than simply providing the first response that comes to mind.

 The ultimate goal is always to present convincing proposals to be approved by everyone involved.
-Before offering any plan, it’s vital that you have done all research and considered all possible alternatives.
+Before offering any plan, you must do all research and consider all possible alternatives.

 By showing stakeholders that you have their best interests at heart, they’ll respect your judgment more and elevate their buy-in.